Puckett-Lab/deepRetinotopy/Models/README.md

 ## Citation

-Please cite our paper if you use our model or if it was somewhat useful for you :wink:
+Please cite our paper if you used our model or if it was somewhat helpful for you :wink:

     @article{Ribeiro2020,
         title = {{Predicting brain function from anatomy using geometric deep learning}},